 Monero is a secure, untraceable and resilient digital currency.
-We believe it is the successor to Bitcoin.
-Read why.
+Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 Overview